U.S. hits top Russian oil companies with sanctions, EU bans Russian LNG

 The U.S. has approved $230 million in aid for Lebanon’s armed and internal security forces, aiming to strengthen state control as pressure mounts on Hezbollah to disarm.

 Of the total, $190 million is allocated to the Lebanese Armed Forces (LAF) and $40 million to the Internal Security Forces.
-Democratic congressional aides noted the timing of the release, just before the U.S. fiscal year ended on September 30, highlighting the significance of the aid for a small country like Lebanon.
+Democratic congressional aides noted the timing of the release, just before the U.S. fiscal year ended on 30 September, highlighting the significance of the aid for a small country such as Lebanon.

 At least 69 people have died and almost 150 injured following a powerful 6.9-magnitude earthquake off the coast of Cebu City in the central Visayas region of the Philippines, officials said, making it one of the country’s deadliest disasters this year.